 Making Educational Technology Choices

 A few years ago I led a learning team with seven K-5 teachers who came together to do some action research around the use of SMART boards in their classrooms.
-Through that year I learned a lot about what’s possible and how challenging it is to effectively incorporate a iStock_000019171659XSmallforeign technology into pedagogy.
+Through that year I learned a lot about what’s possible and how challenging it is to effectively incorporate a foreign technology into pedagogy.
 Often making technology choices requires a good compass to show them the way.
 Learning teams have been a successful structure for our teachers in doing this.
 Being a firm believer there’s always more to learn, I decided to participate in a workshop last week with about 20 teachers learning about SMART boards and in particular the Notebook software.
 The workshop facilitator, Sasha Zekulin, was brilliant.
 She really brought to life the capabilities and possibilities, light-bulbs were going off for many of the teachers.

 We live in exciting times don’t we.
 Every week there seems to be some new technology invented and put on the market.
 Educators and technology leaders are increasingly faced with a difficult task in selecting appropriate technologies to support learning and teaching.
 I read an article Are Computer Labs Obsolete? in the most recent ISTE Learning and Leading with Technology magazine.
 The article has two authors who argue opposite views.
-One argues for iStock_000016878193XSmallabandoning labs while the other tries to convince the reader that labs still have value in education.
+One argues for abandoning labs while the other tries to convince the reader that labs still have value in education.
 Some readers who wrote in are also referenced, with competing viewpoints.
 I actually still see value in computer labs from mainly a financial perspective.
 If the choice is labs or nothing, the decision really isn’t that difficult.
 Of course the ideal case is where students each have their own digital learning device available full time.
 But that just isn’t the case, yet, in our schools.
 It’s increasing but I suspect quite a few years away.
 Labs, when used effectively, can provide great value for students and teachers alike.
 I recently wrote What Kids Say About Blogging where kids in grade 3 write weekly in their online “journal” and interact with parents, grand-parents, and “the world”.
 The teacher told me that each of his students has their own blog and they only get two 45 minute periods of Computers each week.
 That’s in a lab setting.
 These kids are learning to write, for the world, not just their teacher!

 So, how do we make good technological choices to support teaching and learning? iPads are all the rage these days.
 Teachers and school leaders are scrambling to get these tablets into classrooms to figure out how they can support learning.
 I actually like this approach to making choices.
 Experimentation without a particular end goal is not a bad approach.
 Let teachers and students work together to determine the best uses.
 School and District leaders can observe, provide input and advice, share the learning stories, but for the most part, just let them be.
 There are pragmatic things to be concerned with such as deployment, support, repair, security, privacy, wireless access, and network bandwidth.
 District technology leaders will need to be vigilante about taking care of these details to ensure success.